Skip to main content

 icons_card_4

-Call your healthcare professional if:
+Call a healthcare professional if:

-• A side effect bothers you
+• A side effect bothers the patient

-• You have any questions
+• You or the patient have any questions

 Have more questions about PAXLOVID?